rreezN/Social_Artists/content/_index.md

 | Drake (musician) | 213 |        Lil Wayne |  96 |
 |   Kendrick Lamar | 188 |          50 Cent |  96 |

-Most of these hip-hoppers, having either won a Grammy or at least been nominated for one, and are undoubtedly well-known folk.
+Most of these hip-hoppers, having either won a Grammy or at least been nominated for one, are undoubtedly well-known folk.
 As hip hop is a lot about connections and who you collaborate with, it only makes sense that these people at the top of the game have made many connections throughout their careers.

-# **Undirected**
+# **The undirected network**
 Using an undirected network also prompts merit as it allows for community detection.
 Here we wished to enable communities to be found where artists have affected each other.
-Therefore an undirected edge will be created between two artist nodes only where both artists refer to each other, i.e. the nodes are strongly connected components.
-So only if artist A’s wiki page refers to artist B’s wiki page and artist B’s wiki page refers to artist A’s wiki page there will be an undirected edge between the nodes representing artist A and artist B.
+Therefore, an undirected edge will be created between two artist nodes only where both artists refer to each other, i.e. the nodes are strongly connected components.
+So only if artist A's wiki page refers to artist B's wiki page and artist B's wiki page refers to artist A's wiki page, there will be an undirected edge between the nodes representing artist A and B.

+Furthermore, we decided to remove all singletons and self-loops in the undirected graph, as they proposed little to no useful information to our network analysis.
+Isolates/singletons share no information with other artists.
+One could argue that it would be interesting to look at the singletons if the case were to look at all connections; however, since links between artists say more about how much they interact and feature in each other's music, we have decided to remove all the isolates.

-When doing this, the graph lost 18% of its nodes since these artist nodes were not strongly connected components and, therefore, not really in a community.
+The graph lost 18% of its nodes when doing this since these artist nodes were not strongly connected components and, therefore, not really in a community.
 Furthermore, doing this, the graph lost 79% of its edges.
 As observed earlier, when looking at degrees, this is primarily because many smaller artists often have references to famous artists since they have been an inspiration or did a small collab together.
 In contrast, famous artists are not as affected by that small interaction.
-Hence the small artist did not have significant importance to be recognised as being in the famous artist's social circle.
+Hence the small artists did not have significant importance to be recognised as being in the famous artists' social circle.

-This leaves the graph with the following statistics
+This leaves the graph with the following statistics.

 |            | Nodes | Edges |
 |------------|------:|-------|